Massachusetts Foliage Driving Tour

 These hill towns are thick with creative arts, rural beauty, cultural diversity, and great music and restaurants fueled by the area's dense cluster of colleges and universities.
 This two-day fall-foliage ramble takes you from the Vermont border through breathtaking countryside for a night's stay in the Shelburne Falls area, then down to Northampton for a night in the "city."

 As you head south, ready your cameras for the next stretch of 112 as it winds through the bucolic North River Valley toward Colrain, Massachusetts.
 After about five miles, the river flows for a spell between the steep granite walls of Halifax Gorge.
-Look for several turnouts on your right.
-Trails from these parking areas lead down to the gorge.

 About nine miles out of Jacksonville is a farm (on the right) with the quintessential weathered gray barn and a resident gray horse to match -- a classic New England photo op.